 “I had the opportunity to go to New York for trade shows.
 My work would also see me travel back to New York to work backstage at Mercedes Benz Fashion Week.
 I began picking up pieces of paper and making sure all the chairs were in perfect rows but worked to progress to work on the PR side of the events.
 I was able to be a part of some amazing productions like Ports 1961, Michael Kors, Vera Wang and even Christian Siriano’s first show.”

-Nowadays, Lyndi has dipped into a different side of relations from her work with Lj PR with her fashion and lifestyle blog, Style Calling.
+Nowadays, Lyndi has dipped into a different side of relations from her work with Lj PR with her fashion and lifestyle Instagram page, Style Calling.

 “When I was working in fashion public relations, the blogger industry was starting to grow.
 I thought ‘I can do that!’
 I had a lot of fashion lessons and stories to share and blogging was the perfect way to build an audience.
 My background in PR has been invaluable in turning my blog into a business.
 In a sense, I’ve always been blogging.
 I kept scrapbooks and diaries when I was younger – now it’s digital and online for everyone to see!”